-The Yokohama government is moving forward with the planning for the integrated resort there, which is set to provide a major boost for the economy and tourism in the area.
+The Yokohama government is moving forward with the planning for the integrated resort despite the headwinds.
+It is set to provide a major boost for the economy and tourism in the area.
 Exciting times for Yokohama, and for the whole of Tokyo given Yokohama is on its doorstep.

 This snapshot of the Japan hotel market by Savills Hotels highlights some of the interesting dynamics at play in the market.
 There is no shortage of hotels deals in the market at present, especially 2 to 3-star properties, however, few tick the important boxes - quality hardware, convenient location, scale (well over 100 keys), and a good operator.
 The properties with operators/brands that resonate with both domestic and international tourists and business people are set to be the out-performers over the coming years.